ahhz/random-raster/docs/random_raster_driver.md

 ## Introduction

 The custom GDAL random raster format allows you to create virtual raster datasets filled with random values drawn from various standard statistical distributions.
-Instead of pointing to a file path, you define the raster's properties and the desired random distribution using a JSON string, which is then passed to GDALOpen.
+Instead of pointing to a file path, you define the raster's properties and the desired random distribution using a JSON string, which is then passed to ```GDALOpen```.

 ## Usage

-To use this custom format, you pass a JSON string directly to the GDALOpen function.
+To use this custom format, you pass a JSON string directly to the ```GDALOpen``` function.
 This JSON string acts as the "dataset name" and contains all the necessary parameters to define the random raster, including its dimensions, data type, and the parameters of the random distribution.

 Here's the general structure of the JSON string:
 ```json